Home School, our way.

 Our older son did weekly online maths sessions for a year, we asked the recently graduated mathematician to do any maths that interested him and our son.
 I think they did computer algorithymy stuff.
 The result was that he enjoyed maths and when he did do GCSE at college he A'd it first time.
 He did struggle with the English GCSE but eventually passed it.
 His writing seems fine now.

 Our younger son wanted to take his English and Maths GCSEs before starting college so as not to have to do re-takes at college.
 He's been doing them for the last year with weekly tuition, I've had to look at the English curriculum.
 The information is laid out in a way which is visually really hard to read, while the texts you have to read/assess are 100 year old classics, and therefore clunky, with small point size, no line spaces between indented long paragraphs.
 The morality described in them is way beyond its sell by date - child beatings, hunting and empire.
 The content of English GCSE is as out of date as its ambition, I am irritated that my son feels compelled to study it.
-I tried to persuade him not to bother.
+I suggested he didn't bother.

 My partner and I are both art workers and the kids seemed happy to go in that direction so our home education turned out to be 10 years of art school.
 They have both been helping me for years, and began selling art at exhibitions or online, and being paid to make short films by the age of 16.
 They're not raking it in but its a good Saturday job's worth from their own work.
 Every now and then they entered work into competitions at the Bodgers Ball, local garden shows, Exeter Animation Festival, and computer games design or VR online and win surprisingly often.
 Both wanted to go to art college at 16 to be around roomfuls of people making stuff.
 They are A grade art students and appear reasonably socially functional.
 I think it's all working out OK for them.
 They are definitely more skilled than I was at 16!